openshift/special-resource-operator/README.md

 Those labels can be used for advanced scheduling decisions.
 If workloads need specific compute capabilities they can be deployed to the right node with the fitting GPU.

+#### State Grafana
+The last steps involves deploying a mutable Grafana instance with a preinstalled GPU dashboard.
+`oc get route -n openshift-sro` will show the URL for the Grafana instance.

 ## Hard and Soft Partitioning
 The operator has example CR's how to create a hard or soft partitioning scheme for the worker nodes where one has special resources.
 Hard partitioning is realized with taints and tolerations where soft partitioning is priority and preemption.